tomaszkingukrol/async-data-flow/README.md

 # async-data-flow
-Bundle few coroutines functions or sync functions into packege which can be executed like single coroutines.
+Bundle coroutines into packege which can be executed like single coroutine.
+Inside package coroutines can be executed sequentially or concurent.
 Is useful to asynchronous data flow processing.
+Module depends on asyncio and can co-operate wth many async libraries as aiohttp, aiomysql and others.
+If some process cannot be implemented asynchronously module support execution synchronous functions as separated threads.

 ## Introduction
+Simple data flow process could be composed from two elements: get data and write data.
+Both can be implemented as async functions but must be executed sequencally.
+Lets see simple example:

+    import asyncio
+    import time
+    from asyncdataflow import DataFlow

+    async def source(endpoint):
+        ...
+        return {'source': endpoint, 'data': [1,2,3,4,5,6]}

+    async def destination(source, data):
+        return {'status': 0}

+    async def main():

+        data_flow_definition = (source, destination)
+        dataflow = DataFlow(data_flow_definition)

+        for endpoint in (endpoint1, endpoint2, endpoint3)
+            params = {'endpoint': ...}
+            asyncio.create_task(dataflow(params))

+    asyncio.run(main())

+In this example three concurent package are running.
+This can be usefull for getting data from multiple sources and store them in one db.

+## args_mapper

+In data flow returned paarmeters from first element must be passed to next.
+This is given by unpacking dictionary to kwargs.
+So functions used in data flow should return dictionary with keys coresponding to argument of next functions.
+If we have function and want to implement this we can use args.mapper:

+    from asyncdataflow import args_mapper

+    async def foo(a):
+        ...
+        return data

+    bar = args_mapper(foo, input={'a': 'endpoint'}, output='data')

+In python function can return multile outputs as tuple:

+    async def foo(a):
+        ...
+        return source, data

+    bar = args_mapper(foo, input={'a': 'endpoint'}, output=['source', 'data'])

+Sometimes we should map returned dictioanry to another:

+    async def foo(a):
+        ...
+        return {'source': source, 'data': data}

+    bar = args_mapper(foo, input={'a': 'endpoint'}, output={'source': 'sourceA', 'data': 'dataA'})

+If we need to pass extra parameter to next function in Data Flow we can use partial function:

+    from functools import partial

+    async def foo(creds, data):
+        ...

+    bar = partial(foo, creds = ...)

 As an example, common data flow process is devided to three components:
 - Data Flow Source - get data from one or more sources
-- Data Flow Transformation - e.g: merge data from multiple sources, transform data, split data to multiple destinations
+- Data Flow Transformation - e.g: transform data, merge data from multiple sources, split data to multiple destinations
 - Data Flow Destination - write data to one or more destinations

 You can configure this by defining tuples: